 The College's metrics can be broadly characterized as Volume and Rate.
-Volume is a point-in-time measurement and includes the total enrollment in a year, total awards in a year, etc. Rate metrics are based on student given year.
+Volume is a point-in-time measurement and includes the total enrollment in a year, total awards in a year, etc. Rate metrics are based on student cohorts.
+A student cohort is the total first-time freshmen enrolling in any given year.
 Rate calculations provide insight into how the college's Guided Pathways changes are impacting student success.
 We can see the difference between a student's experiences and success if they first enrolled in Fall 2015 versus if they first enrolled in Fall 2019.
 The State's Vision for Success metrics are Rate based - Cohort based.
 Vision for Success metrics provide both outcomes - how did the student success - but also leading metrics which give the college an ability to monitor, assess, and evaluate their progress each year.